Who are the referees?

 It is rare for our Palo Alto AYSO coaches to create an incident.
 But it may happen, so be prepared with this knowledge.
 Coaches are trained not to pursue any issues they may have with the referee during the game.

-If a coach is not following guidelines for behavior, including excessive coaching during the game, questioning or commenting negatively on referee calls, or generally not contributing to a fun and safe environment, we follow the USSF recommended procedure for escalation, and hopefully after step 1, the coach complies.
-But if not, execute the following steps;
+If a coach is not following guidelines for behavior, including excessive coaching during the game, questioning or commenting negatively on referee calls, or generally not contributing to a fun and safe environment, we follow the USSF recommended procedure for escalation.

 Enter the information as a comment during game card entry for steps 2 and 3.
 Leaving the field means they must not only leave the immediate field, but leave the park such that they are no longer visible to the players on the field.
 If you need to remove a coach and he refuses to cooperate, stop the game until the coach is in compliance.
 If the game must be terminated because the coach will not comply, that team forfeits the game.